HypeCheck

 Absorption & Bioavailability

-Unknown from provided studies — most research used intraduodenal (direct gut) infusions, which bypasses normal oral absorption.
-Oral bioavailability and real-world effects may differ substantially.
+Unknown from provided studies — most research used intraduodenal infusion (bypassing normal digestion), so oral bioavailability and real-world absorption from supplements cannot be assessed from this data.

 Red Flags to Watch For

-• Most positive findings come from intraduodenal infusion studies, not oral supplementation — results may not translate to capsules or powders
+• Most positive findings in these studies used intraduodenal infusion, not oral supplements — results may not translate to capsules or powders you buy in a store

-• The only sleep study provided was a tiny pilot (13 completers) with high dropout and no significant between-group differences — very low confidence
+• The only sleep study was a tiny pilot (only 4 children completed the L-Tryptophan arm) with no statistically significant between-group results — far too small to draw conclusions

 Products Containing L-Tryptophan